uriweb/uri-tedx/README.md

-# TEDxURI
+# URI TEDx

-TEDxURI is a WordPress theme designed for the University of Rhode Island's TEDxURI website, [uri.edu/tedx](https://www.uri.edu/tedx).
+URI TEDx is a WordPress theme designed for the University of Rhode Island's TEDxURI website, [uri.edu/tedx](https://www.uri.edu/tedx).

 It is designed to be evergreen, and replaces the [uri-tedx-2018](https://github.com/uriweb/uri-tedx-2018) annual theme.

+## What's new in 2.0.0

+URI TEDx 2.0.0 is a major release debuting TEDxURI 2019.

 ## How do I get set up?